 |8:30pm||Event and venue closes|

 All entrants into the Corporate Challenge Series will receive a fantastic dry fit tee to mark their participation.
-There are two different colour styles, a lighter blue for the woman’s sizes and a darker blueberry blue for the unisex sizes.
+There are two different colour and fit styles – one for unisex sizes and one for female fit sizes.
 A great shirt for running in, you’re sure to get more than a few envious stares at the gym.
-Your t-shirt will be sent to your team manager with your race number and timing chip.
+Your t-shirt will be sent to your team manager with your race number and timing chip*.
 You don’t have to wear it on the day and many teams taking part run or walk in their own company t-shirts – which just adds to the team camaraderie and friendly competition.
 Please use the tables below to carefully choose which size will fit you best.

 It is a requirement of your participation in the event that you wear your race number on the front of your shirt at all times whilst taking part.
 Your number should be secured to your shirt by a safety pin in each corner (don’t worry if you don’t have any, we’ll have plenty available on race day).
 Your electronic timing tag is attached to the back of your race number so be careful not to crease, crush or puncture it.